DIGImend/uclogic-tools/README.md

-Huion-probe
+Huion-tools
 ===========

-Huion-probe is an utility retrieving and displaying parameters of Huion graphics tablets, while at the same time enabling proprietary mode.
+Huion-tools is a collection of programs for collecting and analyzing diagnostic information from Huion graphics tablets.

 Installation
 ------------